andromechanic/Obsidian-Vault/QLoRA.md

 ## QLoRA (Quantized Low-Rank Adaptation)

-Concept: [[QLoRA]] is an extension of [[LoRA]] that further optimizes memory usage by combining it with quantization techniques.
+Concept: [[QLoRA]] is an extension of [[LoRA]] also called as LoRA 2.0, that further optimizes memory usage by combining it with quantization techniques.
 Specifically, QLoRA quantizes the base LLM's weights to a very low precision (e.g., 4-bit) while still performing LoRA fine-tuning on top.

 How it Works: